 We develop and manufacture high quality, science-based nutritional and personal care and skincare products that are distributed internationally primarily through direct selling.
 We use this distribution method because we believe it is more conducive to meeting our vision as a company, which is to improve the overall health and nutrition of individuals and families around the world.
 Our customer base is primarily comprised of two types of customers: "Associates" and "Preferred Customers," referred to together as "active Customers."
 Our Associates also sell our products to retail customers.
 Associates share in our company vision by acting as independent distributors of our products in addition to purchasing our products for their personal use.
 In 2023, we launched our Affiliate program in the United States, Canada, and Mexico and are evaluating introducing the program in other markets.
 This program offers another sales and compensation opportunity to individuals who are interested in selling USANA products.
-Affiliates are discussed and reported in this report with Associates and Preferred Customers who have purchased from us at any time during the most recent three-month period.
+Affiliates are discussed and reported in this report with Associates.
+Preferred Customers purchase our products strictly for personal use and are not permitted to resell or to distribute the products.
+We only count as active Customers those Associates and Preferred Customers who have purchased from us at any time during the most recent three-month period.
 As of December 28, 2024, we had approximately 454,000 direct selling active Customers worldwide.
 In addition, on December 23, 2024, we acquired a 78.85% controlling ownership interest in Hiya, a leading provider of high-quality children's health and wellness products through which we operate our direct-to-consumer business.